 Tip 7: Lorbeer

-The Lorbeer restaurant serves creative cuisine with regional products: In keeping with the season, fine asparagus is on the menu - with herbed pork loin, gnocchi or Wiener schnitzel.
-A cream of asparagus soup is also served to start off a delicious evening.
-And you can sample home-brewed beer to go with it.
+The Lorbeer restaurant serves creative cuisine with regional products: In keeping with the season, a fine asparagus menu is on the menu - with cream soup with asparagus tips, Beelitz premium asparagus with Wiener schnitzel and a strawberry dessert.
+Other specialties with delicious asparagus can also be found on the menu.
+And you can try home-brewed beer with it.

 Where: Pappelallee 77, Prenzlauer Berg